humansinstitute/BitcoinForHumans/StableBonds.md

 * UC003: Sally would like to be able to create and hold bitcoin in a savings account under her control without a bank.
 * UC004: Larry would like to go even more long Bitcoin without a counter party.
 * UC005: (Auntie) Nelly would like to create USD denominated bank accounts for her family and friends as her local currency is collapsing and luckily she has some bitcoin.
 * UC006: Mikey would like to make yield on his bitcoin by making a market in stable bonds in return for yield.
+* UC007: Nelly's oportunistic cousin Welly, is interested in replicating Nellys services at a reduced fee (so she does because this is a free market).

-Each of these use cases will be explored in more detail.
+Each of these use cases will be explored in more detail as we go.
+For the most part the actions taken are commons across multiple personas, albeit the intentions and incentives differ, which will be interesting to explore.

 ### Stable Bond Life Cycle

+#### Stable Bond Market

+The idea here is that if we can find peers that want to go long, then we can take the alternaitve side of the that trade.

+The purpose of the market is to provide a place for these two parties to meet.
+In our example above we reference both a "community bank" and "many providers".
+The point here is that ther can be many actors in this market as it is natively trustless in concept.
+The concept of a bank with many customers, simplifies this concept in implementation for the early phases (this "Bank" could however be as simple as a single person with the required liquidity running the banking functions).

+In a simple form you could imagine this as a simple "group chat app" which lets you post maker offers for new bonds terms - here standardization of the contract terms makes the negotiation simpler and the market more liquid.
+It would also be reasonable to expect this to diverge into multiple local markets based around local banking services nad lightning providers.

+Given the risk of draw down, it is suggested that these terms should be short and the parties should roll the contracts frequently.
+For example go short bitcoin for 144 blocks (1 day) paying a yield to maker of XY basis point to incentivise market makers to take the other side of the trade.

+Differnet trust models and from centralized actors to peer to peer could be utilised in the market.

+What this really allows is for people to enter and leave bUSD contracts at will, assuming there is a liquid BTC/bUSD market.

+The liquidity of the market will be driven by to desires (1) to hold stable dolar value outside the banking system and (2) the desire toe go leveraged long bitcoin in a trust minised non custodial fashion.

+History tells us we're probably on safe ground.

 #### Entering a stable bonds position

-Instead of the traditional approach of issuing bearer tokens representing bUSD we instead enter into a short term bond contract which is denominated in USD with BTC as the collateral on both sides to fund the contract.
+Instead of the traditional approach of issuing bearer tokens representing bUSD we instead enter into a short term 'bond' contract at the user level which is denominated in USD with BTC as the collateral on both sides to fund the contract.

-This allows any individual or organization to “mint" bUSD by entering a DLC contract in a peer to peer contract which goes short bitcoin against USD over a 4320 block (1 month) or 144 block (1 day) period.
+This allows any individual or organization to “mint" there own bUSD as required by entering a DLC contract in a peer to peer contract which goes short bitcoin against USD over a 4320 block (1 month) or 144 block (1 day) period.

+Once established at any point in time this contract is worth a variable amount of sats, representing the dollar value referenced by the price feed.

 This person now has an stable balance which can be displayed in a wallet application for ease of use.
 At the end of the period this will settle back into bitcoin.
 Should the user want retain a USD balance they would roll forward the bond.

-This of course requires a liquid market for bUSD offers, or put another way this requires there to be a liquid market of people who want to go levered long bitcoin :).

-#### Exiting from a Stable Bond
+#### Exiting from the Stable Bond

 At any time, this person could agree with their counter party to “roll” this contract forward (this is a 2-of-2 multisig so can be collaboratively closed and reopened - or "same again tomorrow").